 Thus far it’s all been a little beef heavy, hey that’s fine by me, but here’s something for the poultry lovers.

 With the fresh herbs and juiced lemon in the marinade, this recipe ticks all the boxes for a refreshing summer treat.
 If you don’t want to use a full chicken, then breast and thighs are always an easier alternative.

 Kabob or kebab, they’re always a treat for the taste buds, as this dish is testament to.

-Balsamic vinegar, olive oil, Dijon mustard, honey and basil for the marinade, sounds good to me.
-The best part is that you only have wait 30 minutes for the flavors to lock in.
+Balsamic vinegar, olive oil, Dijon mustard, honey and basil for the marinade, sound good to me.
+The best part is that you only have to wait 30 minutes for the flavors to lock in.
 However, if you wait a little longer the chicken will taste even better.
 But if you haven’t got the time or frankly can’t wait that long 30 minutes will do it.

 Grilled Chicken with Peanut Sauce